dianaveronez/Diana_CLIM680_project/README.md

   ![image](https://github.com/user-attachments/assets/f701136c-445b-4293-a587-c49a27f27c1a)

-             Picture: SST for 2000 to 2018 with El Nino, La Nina, and Neutral Pediods.
+             Picture 04: SST for 2000 to 2018 with El Nino, La Nina, and Neutral Pediods.

 These analyses allow us to know that in the period we have 53 El Nino, 110 Neutral, and 63 La Nina.